grork/MixpanelClient/README.md

 service.
 It has been built to handle the common situations of uploading events to the service.
 It supports batching, persisting-to-storage-before-uploading, and [super properties](https://mixpanel.com/help/reference/javascript#super-properties).

+It also supports the [enagement/userprofile API](https://mixpanel.com/help/reference/http#people-analytics-updates).
+The official documentation will provide the right detail on how to use this part API.

 It's intended to be consumed by any UWP app — but the original motivation was to support JavaScript applications.